maneetlodha28/todo-page-xeno/README.md

-# A Todo page layot for managing todos
+# A Todo page layout for managing todos
 This is a basic design built using Reactstrap which is a bootstrap package for React JS.

 # Getting Started with Create React App